bioc/ReducedExperiment/README.md

 The `ReducedExperiment` objects allow users to simultaneously slice and modify the `assays`, `rowData`, `colData`, `reduced` and `loadings` matrices.
-Here, we provided a `SummarizedExperiment` object to `estimate_factors`, but we could just have easily provided a simple expression matrix.
+Here, we provided a `SummarizedExperiment` object to `estimateFactors`, but we could just have easily provided a simple expression matrix.

 Alternatively, you may have already applied dimensionality reduction to